Get The Help And Results You Need After An Injury

 - Full Settlements

-- In full settlements, the injured worker must agree to give up his or her rights to future benefits.
-This is in return for a specified amount of compensation.
+- In full settlements, the injured worker must agree to give up his or her rights to future benefits for compensation related to the injury.
+This is in return for a specified amount of compensation paid in a lump sum settlement.

 - Depending on the settlement, the injured worker might also have to start a Medicare Set-Aside account for future medical expenses.